How to Evaluate Behavioral Models: Introduction

 \subsection{Related Work}

-Before we begin, we review related work on loss functions for evaluating probabilistic predictions through the lenses of both statistics and economics. }
+Before we begin, we review related work on loss functions for evaluating probabilistic predictions through the lenses of statistics, forecasting, and economics. }

-\emph{The statistician's view: the likelihood principle.} It might seem that the problem of choosing a loss function is a straightforward application of statistical inference.
-The ingredients are right: given a dataset and a model class that induces a set of probability distributions, we seek to understand how well each distribution describes the data.
+\emph{The statistician's view: the likelihood principle.} It might seem that the problem of choosing a loss function is a straightforward application of statistical inference: given a dataset and a model class that induces a set of probability distributions, we seek to understand how well each distribution describes the data.
 Then, the standard statistics textbook argument is that we should use the likelihood of the data to evaluate each of these predicted distributions.
-This argument is known as the ``likelihood principle'' \citep[e.g.,][]{Berger1988}: if the data was generated by one of the predicted distributions, then likelihood is a sufficient statistic for this distribution, containing all of the information about the true generating distribution. \longver{

-Should we then use likelihood to evaluate behavioral models' predictions?} The catch is that this argument relies on the assumption that the model class is ``well-specified'', containing a model that outputs the true generating distribution.
-This is not usually the case in behavioral economics, where it is common to evaluate simple, low-parameter (or 0-parameter) models that aim to approximate human behavior rather than to predict it perfectly.
-For example, behavioral game theorists often compare their models to the classical game theoretic prediction of Nash equilibrium, which often places 0 probability on actions that humans sometimes play, and so cannot have been the true generating distribution.
-Negative log likelihood assigns a loss of $\infty$ to this prediction, making this comparison uninformative.
-We elaborate further on the problem of comparing imperfect (``misspecified'') model classes when presenting our alignment axioms.
+This argument is known as the ``likelihood principle'' \citep[e.g.,][]{Berger1988}: if the data was generated by one of the predicted distributions, then likelihood is a sufficient statistic for this distribution.
+The catch is that this argument relies on the assumption that the model class is ``well-specified'', containing a model that outputs the true generating distribution.
+This is not usually the case when evaluating interpretable models, which typically approximate behavior rather than to predict it perfectly.
+We elaborate further on the problem of evaluating misspecified models when presenting our alignment axioms.